 The SAFE Center is located in the Phillip Bobo Medical Center’s Emergicare building at 1601 University Boulevard East, Suite 150.
 We are an independent, free-standing center – away from the busy emergency department of the hospital.

 What are the hours of the Tuscaloosa SAFE Center?

 The Center’s administrative hours are 8:30 am-4:30 pm Monday through Friday.
-However, the SAFE Center staff is available every day, at any time of the day or night by calling 205-860-SAFE (7233).
+However, SAFE Center staff are available every day, at any time of the day or night by calling 205-860-SAFE (7233).

 Who can be seen at the Tuscaloosa SAFE Center?

-Anyone age 14 years old or older, regardless of gender, who has been subjected to sexual assault can be seen at the SAFE Center.
+Anyone age 14 years and older, regardless of gender, who has been subjected to sexual assault can be seen at the SAFE Center.
 (Individuals younger than 14 years old should go to Children’s of Alabama in Birmingham as they have a pediatric program at the hospital.)
 We serve the nine-county West Alabama region including Tuscaloosa, Bibb, Fayette, Greene, Hale, Lamar, Marengo, Pickens, and Sumter Counties.

 What services are provided at the Tuscaloosa SAFE Center?

 We provide services to victims of acute sexual assault.
 Acute means that the sexual assault occurred within the past three days (72 hours).
 These services include:

 Evidence collection based on the information you give us in an interview and what we find on a head-to-toe exam;